Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1XD.md

 * Compatible RepRapFirmware versions: RRF 3.x
 * Firmware limitations: See [Duet 3 with CAN expansion firmware configuration limitations](/User_manual/RepRapFirmware/CAN_limitations).
-* The 1XD will NOT support input shaping after RRF version 3.5 and therefore it should not be used to control primary axis motors when running RRF v3.6 and later.

 ## Open source